Police identify 'person of interest' in Brooklyn subway shooting

 New York City Police Commissioner Keechant Sewell said 10 people were shot on a Manhattan-bound N train around 8:24 a.m. local time and an additional 13 people were injured in the shooting.

-Five of the victims are in critical condition, she said, but none have life-threatening injuries.
+Five of the victims are in serious condition, she said, but none have life-threatening injuries.

 Witnesses told police that as the train was pulling into the 36th Street station, the suspect donned what appeared to be a gas mask, took two canisters out of his bag and opened them, filling the car with smoke.
-The suspect then brandished a Glock 17 9-mm. handgun, firing it at least 33 times, police said, before fleeing the station.
+The suspect then brandished a 9-mm handgun, firing it at least 33 times, police said, before fleeing the station.

-The suspect was described as a Black male, about 5 feet 5 inches tall with a heavy build, wearing a green “construction-type” hat, orange vest and a gray sweatshirt, but Essig cautioned that they had received conflicting information about his height.
+The suspect was described as a Black male, about 5 feet 5 with a heavy build, wearing a green “construction-type” hat, orange vest and a gray sweatshirt, but Essig cautioned that they had received conflicting information about his height.

 Police recovered a handgun, three magazines, two detonated smoke grenades, two non-detonated smoke grenades, a hatchet, a rolling cart, gasoline and the U-Haul keys at the scene.

-While there is no known motive, Sewell said James made social media posts referencing New York City Mayor Eric Adams, and that the mayor’s security detail was being tightened as a result.
+While there is no known motive, Sewell said James had made social media posts referencing New York City Mayor Eric Adams, and that the mayor’s security detail was being tightened as a result.

 Adams, who is currently in quarantine after testing positive for COVID-19, addressed the press conference via Zoom, vowing that the city “will not allow New Yorkers to be terrorized, even by a single individual.”